core-wg/oscore/draft-ietf-core-object-security.md

 Uri-Path and Uri-Query follow the processing defined in {{class-e}}, and are thus encrypted and transported in the COSE object.
 The remaining options are composed into the Proxy-Uri included in the options part of the OSCOAP message, which has value:

 * Proxy-Uri = "coap://example.com"

-#### Observe {#observe}

-Observe {{RFC7641}} is an optional feature.
-An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
-The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value.

-To secure the order of the notifications, the client SHALL verify that the Partial IV of the latest notification is greater than any previously received Partial IV bound to the Observe request.
-If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with and empty ACK.

-The Observe option in the CoAP request may be legitimately removed by a proxy.
-If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
-If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
-(The reverse case is covered in the verification of the response {{processing}}.)

 ### Outer Options in the OSCOAP Message ### {#options-in-protected}